CarolinaCobo/hacker-news-challenge/README.md

-- npm init at the root of the project

-Gitignore file

-npm

-Prettier

-ESlint

 # Hacker News Challenge

-Create and improved version of (Hacker News)[https://news.ycombinator.com/] using the resources from their (API)[https://github.com/HackerNews/API]
+Build a cleaner, easier more accessible version of (Hacker News)[https://news.ycombinator.com/] using the resources from their (API)[https://github.com/HackerNews/API]

 ## Table of contents